Icaruz60/courtside-oracle/README.md

 # courtside-oracle

-NBA game outcome predictor using XGBoost + SHAP.
+67.55% accurate NBA game outcome predictor using XGBoost + SHAP.
 Runs daily via GitHub Actions, stores predictions and results in Supabase, and exposes data for a Next.js website integration.

 **Live accuracy tracked publicly** — every prediction is logged with a confidence score and marked correct or incorrect after games complete.